Go Back

 Instructions

 • Now it’s time to decorate your muffins!
-Add a few pumpkin seeds on top and when ready transfer the muffins in the hot oven.
+Add a few pumpkin seeds on top and when ready transfer muffins in the hot oven.

 • Bake for 30-40 minutes or until the muffins turn a bit solid.
 Since they also tend to “cook” a few minutes after they’re out from the oven, baking them too much will render them too dry.
 Keep this in mind and you’ll be fine.